|

 disorders that affects the child's ability to control

 his or her own movement.
+The effects

 - Mental Retardation;